-Arval Woody has lived in Spruce Pine all of his life, and he has worked as a fifth generation chair maker and woodworker since he came back from military service in World War II.
-Woody's grandfather, Arthur Woody was a chair maker.
+Arval Woody lived in Spruce Pine all of his life, and he worked as a fifth generation chair maker and woodworker after serving in the military during World War II.
+Woody’s grandfather, Arthur Woody was a chair maker.
 His great-grandfather, Henry Woody, was a chair maker, and his great-great-grandfather, Wyatt Woody, was also chair maker.
 One family story claims that the family name was Anderson, but it was changed to Woody because they did so much wood work.
-"I have sawdust in my blood," Arval says.
+“I have sawdust in my blood,” Arval said.

 The Woodys produced several chair types.
 A colonial ladder-back chair was one of the first chairs they made.
 Its design came from one owned by a woman in Bakersville that she said was very close to the chair Betsy Ross sat in when she made the American flag.
 Modeling a chair after that one, Arval and his brother produced their Betsy Ross chair.
 They came up with other designs of their own, including arms that have a scallop in them.
 They construct their chairs by a traditional method that uses no nails or glue in the weight bearing structure.
 The chair posts are made from wood that is air dried only.
 The backs, or ladders, and rounds are thoroughly dried.
 The chairs are then driven together tightly; the rounds interlocking; and as the posts dry they shrink onto the rounds clamping them tight.